-- Observe a maximum of five minutes for searches for lost balls. - Keep the pace of play. - Do not hit your ball until you are sure the group ahead of you is out of range and will not be distracted by the ball landing behind them. - Repair all fairway divots and ball indentations on greens. - Rake all bunkers to erase ball marks and foot indentations.
+- Observe a maximum of five minutes for searches for lost balls. - Keep the pace of play. - Putt EVERYTHING.
+There are no gimmies in stroke play tournaments. - Repair all fairway divots and ball indentations on greens and rake all bunkers to erase ball marks and foot indentations.